voonhousntu/ethernet/DEVELOPMENT_GUIDE.md

 Note that you should switch out the addresses used below for your servers' private addresses.

+Note that you should also modify the `/etc/hosts` on your development machine to point to the same ip address(es) should you want to access the Hadoop NameNode Web UI.

+(This might be useful if you would like to traverse the hdfs via the Web UI without using `hdfs dfs` via console)

 ```text
 172.21.148.207 namenode
 172.21.148.207 ddatanode